 The Class of Founding Fathers shall hold honorary and advisory positions for life at the National level, and shall be considered for all dividends of democracy that may be available or approved by the National Executive Committee.

-Members of the Class of Founding Fathers are free to attend any meeting of the party as observers and their advice, suggestions etc shall be treated with utmost respect.
+Members of the Class of Founding Fathers are free to attend any meeting of the party as observers and their advice, suggestions etc. shall be treated with utmost respect.

 The Chairman and Secretary of the Class of Founding Fathers shall be members of the National Executive Committee.